 The Company Group mainly handles reuse products such as brand name products, precious metals, and jewelry, as well as antiques and art objects.
 The Company Group has established a stable business structure that reduces dependence on specific items.
 To increase earnings further, the Company Group is expanding its lines of merchandise handled to include real estate, automobiles, and other property and will handle a wide range of real assets that will have the same value all over the world.

-However, the prices of some items may decline due to economic obsolescence associated with changes in trends, sharp fluctuations in exchange rates and stock prices or rapid changes in business sentiment, and changes in market prices of precious metals, bullion, and watches.
+However, the prices of some items may decline due to economic obsolescence associated with changes in trends, sharp fluctuations in exchange rates and stock prices, increases in tariffs by various countries arising from international trade disputes and protectionism and the introduction of other non-tariff barriers, rapid changes in business sentiment, and changes in market prices of precious metals, bullion, and watches.
 As a result, net sales may be adversely affected if procurement and sales cannot proceed as planned.
 Additionally, although the Company Group has multiple sales channels, including auctions, and is able to choose appropriate sales channels based on market trends to ensure inventory turnover does not become prolonged, there is a possibility that gross profit margin cannot be maintained as planned, which could affect the Company Group financial results.

 The Company Group sells purchased reuse goods to reuse goods dealers both in Japan and overseas via its independent auctions.
 Successful bid prices in auctions are influenced by exchange rates since many auction participants are from overseas.
 When the yen is weaker, there are more bids from overseas and prices tend to increase; successful bid prices tend to fall when the yen is stronger.